 • Availability of training and support

-• Ability to connect to digital health, including conformant software
+• Ability to connect to digital health products, including conformant software

 Hardware requirements